Messi Equals Klose! The Top 10 Greatest World Cup Goalscorers (2026 Update)

 Ronaldo held the all-time record until 2014, when it was broken by… a German.

-The striker born in 1978 cannot compare to Messi or Ronaldo in terms of global fame or flair, but he holds the one record that matters most: the most goals in World Cup history.
+The striker born in 1978 cannot compare to Messi or Ronaldo in terms of global fame or flair, but he held the absolute goalscoring throne for over a decade.

 Starting with a hat-trick against Saudi Arabia at the 2002 World Cup (an 8-0 win), Klose continued to deliver at every subsequent tournament.